ArroyoNetworks/python-arroyo-crypto/README.rst

 Dependencies
 ============

-Python 3.5 or greater
+:Python>=3.5: Python version restriction of parent `arroyo` package.

 Required
 --------

 :arroyo: Provides the base package this plugin is being installed into.
-:cryptography: Provides the implementation for x509 and asymmetrical keys.
+:cryptography>=1.4: Provides the implementation for x509 and asymmetrical keys.